That's me there on the right above, Tioman Island, Malaysia, September

 descend, right by the rock face in front of me.
 It gave me a real shock.

-Once I realised what was happening I immediately stuck out for the surface,
+Once I realised what was happening I immediately struck out for the surface,

 as fast as I could swim.